awsdocs/amazon-ec2-user-guide/doc_source/efa-start.md

 ## Step 5: \(Optional\) Install Intel MPI<a name="efa-start-impi"></a>

 **Important**
-If you intend to use Open MPI, skip this step\.
+If you intend to only use Open MPI, skip this step\.
 Perform this step only if you intend to use Intel MPI\.

 Intel MPI requires an additional installation and environment variable configuration\.